inspec/inspec/docs/resources.rst

 warndays -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``warndays`` matcher tests the number of days a user is warned before a password must be changed.
-For example:
+The ``warndays`` matcher tests the number of days a user is warned before a password must be changed:

 .. code-block:: ruby